mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-vectors.md

 print(vec.Z) # Print the Z coordinate of the Vector3d
 ```

-To change an individual coordinate of a Vector3d simply assign a new value to the correct coordinate through the index location or coordinate property:
+To change the individual coordinate of a Vector3d, simply assign a new value to the coordinate through the index location or coordinate property:

 ```python
 import rhinoscriptsyntax as rs